fullstackhero/dotnet-starter-kit/README.md

 This would create the required S3 Buckets and DDB table for you.

 Next is the `environments/staging` folder.
-Here too, run the following command.
+Run the following command.

 ```
 terraform init
 ```

-Once done, you can go the terraform.tfvars file to change the variables like,
+Once done, you can go the terraform.tfvars file to change the build variables as necessary,
 - project tags
 - docker image name
 - ecs cluster name and so on.

-After that, simply back to the root of the solution and run the following command.
+After that, simply change back to the root of the solution and run the following command.

 ```
 make ta
 ```

 This will evaluate your terraform files and create a provision plan for you.
-Once you are ok, type in `yes` and the tool will start to deploy your .NET WebAPI project as containers along with a RDS PostgreSQL intance.
-You will be receiving the hosted api url once the provisioning is completed!
+Once you are satisfied with your changes, type in `yes` and the tool will deploy your .NET WebAPI project as containers along with a RDS PostgreSQL instance.
+You'll receive the hosted API url once the provisioning is completed!

 To destroy the deployed resources, run the following
 ```